Proudly Serving Woburn, Lynnfield, Peabody & The Greater Essex County, MA Area

 How Many ED Shock Wave Treatments Will I Need?

-Usually, we will do 6 Acoustic Shock Wave treatments at our Essex County, MA office over 3 weeks; for more severe ED, we recommend 12 treatments over 2-3 months.
+Usually, we perform 6 Acoustic Shock Wave treatments at our Essex County, MA office over 3 weeks; for more severe ED, we recommend 12 treatments over 2-3 months.
 PRP injections (P-Shot) and Botox to the penis (Bocox) can be added to either treatment plan.

 Who Can Benefit From ED Shock Wave Therapy?

 If you are currently not taking any treatment for ED and are simply interested in better erections and better sexual performance, this therapy can benefit you.
 Many men in their 30s use this treatment as a form of “male enhancement”, just as they work out to have a fit physique.
 Gainswave improves the sensitivity and firmness of the erections, leading to more satisfying sex.

 Men who depend on drugs such as Viagra or Cialis may find they no longer need these drugs and can have spontaneous sex as they did in their younger years.
 Men who are dependent on injection therapy such as Tri-Mix will often no longer require medication or may be able to have sex using only a low dose of Viagra or similar medicines.

 Even men who are unable to have an erection at all, and maybe contemplating a penile implant can be helped.
 In studies, up to 70% of such patients were able to have sex again with good erections after Gainswave.
 Adding the P-Shot treatment would improve on those success rates.

 ED Shock Wave Questions and Answers with Dr. Joseph Kaye